NLESC-JCER/run-cpp-on-web/js-webapp/README.md

          // Wait for module to initialize,
          createModule().then(({NewtonRaphson}) => {
             // Hardcoded input values
+            const initial_guess = -20;
             const tolerance = 0.001;
-            const initial_guess = -20;
-            // Perform computation
             const newtonraphson = new NewtonRaphson(tolerance);
             const root = newtonraphson.solve(initial_guess);
-            // Write root to tag with answer as identifier document.getElementById("answer").innerHTML = root.toFixed(2);
+            // Write the value of 'root' to the tag whose 'id' is equal to "answer" document.getElementById("answer").innerHTML = root.toFixed(2);
          });
       </script>